Responding to Learner Differences

 Differentiated Instruction*

-To differentiate instruction is to recognize students’ varying background knowledge, readiness, language, preferences in learning and interests; and to react responsively.
-As Tomlinson notes in her book Differentiated Classroom: Responding to the Needs of All Learners (2014), teachers in a differentiated classroom begin with their current curriculum and engaging instruction.
-Then they ask, what will it take to alter or modify the curriculum and instruction so that so that each learner comes away with knowledge, understanding, and skills necessary to take on the next important phase of learning.
+To differentiate instruction is to recognize students’ varying background knowledge, readiness, language, and learning preferences, and to react responsively.
+As Tomlinson (2014) notes in her book, teachers in a differentiated classroom ask what it will take to alter or modify the curriculum and instruction so that each learner comes away with the knowledge, understanding, and skills necessary to take on the next important phase of learning.
 Differentiated instruction is a process of teaching and learning for students of differing abilities in the same class.
 Teachers, based on characteristics of their learners’ readiness, interest, and learning profile, may adapt or manipulate various elements of the curriculum (content, process, product, affect/environment).
 Therefore, differentiated instruction is often referred to as responsive teaching that adjusts instruction based on ongoing assessment of students’ needs.

 Identifying Components/Features